retaildevcrews/k6labs/labs/in-dev-container/README.md

-# Local K6 Test Run

-## Run k6 locally from docker image
+# Run k6 as Docker Container

+## Goal

+Provide overview of k6 script, and demonstrate running a k6 script as a Docker container instance.

+## Background

-First of all let's identify the Test Lifecycle stages for a k6 test file.
+Let's identify the Test Lifecycle stages for a k6 test file.

 - Init
 - Setup
-- VU code
+- VU code *VU stands for Virtual User*
 - Teardown

 Load test code snippet